 3. It builds bridges across borders

-Cross-border alliances — between Spain, France, Belgium, Italy and beyond — let an artist tour, collaborate, and be heard where it counts.
+Alliances between Spain, France, Belgium, Italy and beyond let an artist tour, collaborate, and be heard where it counts.

 4. It turns generosity into leverage

-The right foundation does not simply spend a donation; it multiplies it — pairing patrons with artists and turning one gift into a career's worth of momentum.
+It doesn't just spend a donation; it multiplies it, turning one gift into a career's worth of momentum.

 Give to a cause and you fund a moment.
-Give to a foundation that knows what it is doing and you fund a lifetime of work.
+Give to a foundation that knows what it's doing and you fund a lifetime of work.

-Transparency about where money goes.
-Named artists, not vague “programs.”
-And a steward who is, himself, part of the music.
+Transparency, named artists, and a steward who is himself part of the music.
 That is the standard the Fundación COFINER holds itself to.

 Become a patron of the music that lasts